Protected Areas in India

 • It is the principal act that contains provisions for setting up and managing national parks, sanctuaries, and other protected areas.

-• As of Jan 2023, there were 998 notified protected areas covering 5.28% of India’s land area.
-This is far below Target 11 of the Aichi Targets – which states that by 2020, at least 17% of terrestrial and inland water areas should be conserved under Protected Areas.
+• This is far below Target 11 of the Aichi Targets, which states that by 2020, at least 17% of terrestrial and inland water areas should be conserved under Protected Areas.

 • There are several kinds of protected areas, which vary by level of protection.
 Examples include national parks, wildlife sanctuaries, marine protected areas, community reserves, etc.